Particular/docs.particular.net/transports/sql/addressing_catalog_3.include.md

 snippet: sqlserver-multicatalog-config-for-queue

-The configuration above is applicable when sending to a specific queue or when a specific queue is passed in configuration:
+The configuration above is applicable when sending to a specific queue or when a specific queue is passed in the configuration:

 snippet: sqlserver-multicatalog-config-for-queue-send